swiftduu17/F1App/README.md

 Using
 - Ergast API - routes
-- AlamoFire - cocoapods -> removed alamofire, no longer needed when using swift url session and json decoder
+- -> removed alamofire, no longer needed when using swift url session and json decoder
 - Added Google Firebase